 Physical description area

-22 cm of textual records.
+22 cm of textual records and other material

 Publisher's series area

 Statement of responsibility relating to publisher's series